 The shotgun has been a staple of arsenals since its inception.
 Whether if it is used for home defense, hunting, or another function, the shotgun always seems to find a way into gun owner’s homes.
 Though it is capable of many feats on its own, a shotgun can be improved to elevate its functionality to new heights.
-Whether you are in the market for shotguns for sale or are looking to upgrade an existing firearm, there are some upgrades to your weapon that you will want to look for.
+Whether you are in the market for shotguns for sale or are looking to upgrade an existing firearm, there are some upgrades to your firearm that you will want to look for.

-This doesn’t mean that your weapon is inferior or cannot be used without accessories.
+This doesn’t mean that your firearm is inferior or cannot be used without accessories.
 It’s just if you can optimize it – why wouldn’t you?
 All of us want to improve the efficiency of our firearms, and accessories can take them to the next level.
 They can improve carrying capacity, make them easier to carry, and improve accuracy.
-If you have ever wanted to take your skills and weapon to the next level, then you will want to check out these four essential shotgun accessories you should have:
+If you have ever wanted to take your skills and firearm to the next level, then you will want to check out these four essential shotgun accessories you should have:

 Mesa Tactical Sureshell Carrier Remington 8-12ga

 Tactical shotguns require unique upgrades.
 Sidesaddles are an ideal way to keep additional ammo close and easily accessible.
 One of the biggest issues with nearly every shotgun is its magazine capacity.
-When you carry the magazines on the weapon with a side saddle, you alleviate some of that problem.
+When you carry the magazines on the firearm with a side saddle, you alleviate some of that problem.
 With the Mesa Tactical Sureshell Carrier, you get a quality tactical shotgun accessory that is rugged and reliable.
 It fits onto the Remington 870.

 Truglo Long Bead Front Fiber Optic Shotgun Sight Black with Red Fiber Optic Fits Ruger / Winchester with 3-56 Base